hypherionmc/changelogs/sdlink/combo.md

 * Added a better fix for the bot trying to process discord messages when it's not ready
 * Fixed the config migration system not creating a backup of the old config
 * Fixed the `setchannel` command overriding all existing webhook and channel configs
+* Fixed `linkedNames` setting being ignored for messages sent to Minecraft

 **New Features**: